Rule Change: Completed

 - Distributors to collect and make available shared fusing information.
 Updates to AEMO’s metrology procedures will require distributors to record shared fusing information as soon as practicable after becoming aware of the site’s arrangement.
 Retailers and metering parties are required to notify the distribution business about shared fusing as soon as practicable.

-On 20 May 2019 the Commission received a rule change request from the Chair of the Competitive Industry Metering Group, a sub-branch of Master Electricians Australia, that seeks to amend the National Electricity Rules (NER) and the National Energy Retail Rule (NERR).
+On 20 May 2019 the Commission received a rule change request from the Chair of the Competitive Industry Metering Group, a sub-branch of Master Electricians Australia, that seeks to amend the NER and NERR.
 The request proposes to allow metering coordinators to interrupt customers’ electricity supplies to install or repair an electricity meter.